MaltheT/MaltheT/README.md

-# Hi there, I'm Malthe 👋
+# Hi I'm Malthe

-Welcome to my GitHub profile!
+Welcome to my GitHub profile.
 I'm a Computer Engineer with a passion for building innovative solutions and learning new technologies.

 ## About Me